 Do you know your rights as a renter?
-Arizona law requires common areas in apartment buildings to be non-smoking.
+Arizona law requires enclosed common areas in apartment buildings to be non-smoking.
 While that doesn’t cover individual units, it does give you some leverage to closely examine your lease and negotiate with your property manager.

 Renter’s Rights vs. Smoker’s Rights

 There is no “right to smoke” under any U.S. law.
 Smoke-free apartment policies are legal and permitted under federal and Arizona Law1,2.